aays/site_old/_posts/2017-08-30-pandas-dplyr-users-p1.md

 This post here is my attempt to make some sense out of `pandas` operations in light of my familiarity and comfort with the tidyverse, and `dplyr` in particular.
 I'm hoping that in explaining `pandas` within the context of some core `dplyr` verbs, it's perhaps even the tiniest bit easier for R users to wrap their heads around this nifty Python library.
 But remember: a little knowledge can go a long way!

-<a name="footnote1"><sup>1</sup></a><font size="3"><i> Mind you, this is much more because of my own lack of formal training in programming than anything to do with the value of base R.</i></font>
+<a name="footnote1"><sup>1</sup></a><font size="3"><i> Mind you, this owes much more to my own lack of formal training in programming than anything to do with the value of base R.</i></font>

 # Getting Started

-Like any good data frame-related tutorial would do, I figured the classic `iris` dataset would be a good environment for us to explore `pandas` in.
+Like any good data frame-related tutorial, I figured the classic `iris` dataset would be a good environment for us to explore `pandas` in.
 Loading it into R is simple enough, given that it's a built-in dataset.
 Let's also get `dplyr` up and running.

 ```r
 library(dplyr)